 Lotus Temple was completed in 1986 and was designed by Iranian architect Fariborz Sahba.
 It is made of white marble and is surrounded by beautiful gardens.

 The most striking feature of the Lotus Temple is its shape, which is designed to resemble a lotus flower.
 The temple has 27 petals that are arranged in three rows and are made of marble.
-The petals are arranged in such a way that they allow natural light to enter the temple, creating a magnificient visual effect.
+The petals are arranged in such a way that they allow natural light to enter the temple, creating a magnificent visual effect.

 The temple’s interior is equally impressive, with a large central hall.
 The hall is completely empty and is used for silent meditation and prayer.
 The temple’s design is intended to create a sense of unity and harmony among people of all religions and backgrounds.